Friday, November 8, 2024

 I hope today's post helped you in some way.
 This is our first post about the whole Halloween thing.
 You may have noticed this post is not really defending modern Halloween.
 I spent time defending All Saints instead.
 Well, that's because I think secular Halloween decorations are disturbing, and I don't agree with them.
 Remember in my posts like "Where Do We Draw The Line?", I say things like, "If you want to know what my own personal line is, knowing what I know and having experienced what I have experienced, I draw the line at well-informed conscience.
 Not scrupulosity, but scruples.
 If I feel guilty about it, I don't do it.
 Easy peasy.
 But then I research it.
 I need to know if I feel guilty reasonably or unreasonably; rightfully or mistakenly."
 Well, truth is, parts of Halloween make me feel guilty.
 The bloody, demonic, frightening imagery of secular Halloween is not something I am comfortable with.
 I don't mind cute little comic book heroes and pretty princesses going trick-or-treating.
 I don't even mind the vampires and mummies.
 That doesn't bother me at all.
 I even read Washington Irving's "Legend of Sleepy Hollow" every year.
 I am not entirely against Halloween because I don't believe in "once pagan, always pagan".
 But the winged demons and axe murderers and bloody offal and such turn me off.
 I do not tend to defend Halloween because of all that.
 Today is the exception.
 I need to research and ensure I have a well-formed conscience.
 When I do, I inevitably find some Armstrongist peddler of paganism is out there making a mockery of the truth.
 For Eddie Foster to denounce it as dark, he had to first invent a way for it to be dark.
 Then he had to do something dark with it, by which I mean falsely accuse people of paganism.
 Seriously though, are you really going to go around calling people pagan for made up nonsense while you fail your own definition of paganism for talking about how great 19-year time cycles are?
 Pot, meet kettle.
 (Not just Eddie Foster, though, I mean all Armstrongist peddlers of paganism.)

-My advice to you, dear reader, beloved of God, is to have a happy Halloween but avoid that dark garbage.
-Keep it easy and light and fun.
-No, Halloween is not Samhain.
-No, you are not a pagan for insisting on a clean Halloween.
+My advice to you, dear reader, beloved of God, is to not offend your conscience.
+To the Lord do, or to the Lord do not do.
+But do not judge and condemn your fellow Christians who disagree with your choices.
+Have a happy Halloween if that's your custom, but I advise avoiding that dark stuff.
+No, you are not a pagan for keeping Halloween.
 Dedicate your celebration to Jesus and seek His glory, and it will be well with your soul.

 I might as well toss in some helpful links as a parting gift: